 - Prof. B.P.R.
 Gersons, Professor emeritus of Psychiatry, University of Amsterdam, senior adviser to the board of directors of Arq Psychotrauma Expert Group

-In order to further substantiate and broaden its research Foundation Centrum ’45 regularly runs research projects that are (in part) funded by external subsidizers.
+In order to further substantiate and broaden its research ARQ Centrum’45 regularly runs research projects that are (in part) funded by external subsidizers.
 The external assessment by the subsidizer will contribute to an even higher level of research.

 - Conceptual analysis of the diagnostics of complex psychotrauma complaints and the concept of complex PTSD;